sachsahu21/data-engineering-exercise/README.md

 ### Steps

 We have provided a few things to help you get started:
-- a docker compose file with dependencies such as Kafka and PostgreSQL
+- a docker compose file with dependencies such as Kafka, localstack and PostgreSQL
 - some python script for producing order data to kafka
 - Some init scripts for PostgreSQL